loganbibby/jira-organizer/README.md

  * `show_assignee`: Shows the assignee name (only on the main column)
  * `show_priority`: Shows the priority (only on the main column)

+### `views`

+Dictionary of views where the key is the name of the view (no spaces) and the value is a dictionary of the options below.

+ * `jql`: JQL for the view
+ * `title`: Title to be shown

+If no default view is specified, a view will be added for open issues of the current user.

+### `default_view`

+Name of the default view.

 ## To Do

  * Caching